MLQZJ/pytorch-CycleGAN-and-pix2pix/README.md

 ### CycleGAN train/test
-- Download the dataset from the internet to your computer: http://www2.isprs.org/commissions/comm3/wg4/data-request-form2.html In our work, we use the datasets of Vaihingen and Potsman.
+- Download the dataset from the internet to your computer: http://www2.isprs.org/commissions/comm3/wg4/data-request-form2.html
+  - In our work, we use the datasets of Vaihingen and Potsman.
 We can choose one of them to be the training set and the other served as    the test set.
+- Pretraitement of the dataset:
+  -

 - To view training results and loss plots, run `python -m visdom.server` and click the URL http://localhost:8097.
 - Train a model: